 The presentation (using Prezi) steps through

-the model created in PersonalBrain (see below).
+the model created in PersonalBrain (no longer used).
 It should give you a sense of the complexity of even a small market.
 This presentation guides you through the model step by step.
 You should view it first.

 Most descriptions of markets overlook two very important concepts: